ska-telescope/ska-sdp-wflow-mid-selfcal/docs/src/pipeline.rst

 The cycles in which to run a phase-only calibration can be specified using the ``--phase-only-cycles`` option.
 It should be given as a list of (zero-based) cycle indices, e.g. ``--phase-only-cycles 0 1``.

-After the self-calibration cycles are complete, the pipeline performs a final imaging step, using a maximum number of clean iterations forcibly set to 100,000.
+After the self-calibration cycles are complete, the pipeline performs a final imaging step, using a maximum number of clean iterations that is 100,000 by default; the number can be tweaked through ``--final-clean-iters``.
 As an example, suppose we specified the following:

 .. code-block::

   --clean-iters 30 200
   --phase-only-cycles 0
+  --final-clean-iters 942000

 Then the following workflow would be executed: